Welcome to the Everett Community College online course catalog. It is presented in two forms.

 Course for those with work experience in computer networking who wish to bypass or gain credit for this experience.
 Certifications and prior civilian or military experience is included.
 Students will create a portfolio for placement into upper-level CS classes.
 Class can also be used to challenge or waive program requirements.

 Introductory course for students with little programming knowledge and experience.
-Familiarizes students with programming concepts and constructs such as numbers, strings, assignments, sequential-vs-selective execution, nesting, loops, functions, arrays, and file streams.
-A variety of programming languages are used to gain broad experience.
+Familiarizes students with basic software design and programming concepts and constructs such as data types, assignments, sequential-versus-selective execution, nesting, loops, arrays, I/O streams and basic procedural programming.

 CS 132 - Computer Science II C++

-CS& 131 with a grade of C or higher.
+CS& 131 with a grade of C or higher; or instructor permission.

-CS& 141 with a grade of C or higher.
+CS& 131 with a grade of C or higher; or instructor permission.

-CS 108 with a grade of C or higher, or instructor permission.
+CS 132 with a grade of C or higher; or instructor permission.

 CS& 131 - Computer Science I C++

-Software development using the C++ programming language.
-Emphasizes introductory programming concepts such as data types, variable declarations, assignment statements, control structures, modular design using procedures and array data structures.
+Software development focusing on providing a deeper level of understanding of programming concepts such as data types, use of variables, assignment statements, control structures, modular design using procedures, pointers, dynamic memory, and array data structures.
+Familiarizes students with memory management notions and with Object Oriented Programming concepts.

 CS& 141 - Computer Programming for Engineers and Scientists